Skip to Content

 As the knife is withdrawn from the slot, the position of the abrasive ensures that the length of the knife’s cutting edge is dragged across the sharpener.
 This action of drawing the knife from the slot automatically hones the edge of the knife, ensuring it is sharp and ready for use immediately once it is withdrawn.

-Likewise, after use, when the knife is returned to the storage block after use, the action of inserting it into the slot once again causes the edge to come into contact with the sharpening mechanism.
+Likewise, when the knife is returned to the storage block after use, the action of inserting it into the slot once again causes the edge to come into contact with the sharpening mechanism.
 The edge is honed as the knife slides into its storage slot to restore sharpness after use.

 TIP: Most people own multiple types of knives, each with different sharpening requirements.
 Find out answers on how often to sharpen different knives in the article below: